v5.0 / 2026-04-07

 Phase 7: Check Reactor

-Ships now remove a number of yellow chips representing reactor stress equal to the reactor's Strength (indicated inside the circle on the ship sheet) plus Engineering@Reactor.
+Ships now remove a number of yellow chips representing reactor Heat equal to the reactor's Coolant (indicated inside the circle on the ship sheet) plus Engineering@Reactor.
 For each chip which remains, roll one die against the following table.
 After damage is rolled, yellow chips are not removed from ship sheets as is the case for combat damage.

 Section Roll

-Reactor Yellow - - - - - - Reactor Reactor Weapon Taudrive
+Reactor Yellow - - - - - - - Reactor Reactor Weapon

 Phase 8: Check Status

 All ships are now checked to see whether they remain viable.
-Ships with no hull left are destroyed, and are out; ships with no CnC are disabled and also out.
-In addition, any ship which has traveled further than 50 hexes away from the average position of every other ship is considered "wandered off", and is also out.
+Ships with no hull left are destroyed, and are out; ships with no Helm are disabled and also out.
+In addition, any ship which has traveled off the map is considered "wandered off", and is also out.
 All remaining ships start a new turn.

 Sessions